 - The number of NAM voters increased by nearly 24 million (22.3%) from 2014 to 2018, while the number of non-NAM voters only increased by six million (5.7%).

 - The NAM, for the first time, was a majority share in a mid-term election and will be a majority share of the electorate in 2020.

 - While NAM turnout has increased in recent elections, the voters who make up NAM still do not register to vote or turn out in proportion to their share of the population.
 Thirty nine percent of the NAM reports they are not registered to vote, compared with 24% of the non-NAM population.

 - For the first time in any midterm election, a majority of voting-eligible women were unmarried in 2018.
 Additionally, 48% of unmarried women voted in 2018, their highest share in any midterm election.

 - Gen-Z will make up 10% of the Vote Eligible Population in 2020, the first presidential election in which they are eligible to vote.
 Combined with millennials (21%), they will make up one-third of the electorate.

 “Young people, communities of color and unmarried women will play a huge role in electing our next president.
 We saw in the 2018 midterms just how powerful that voting bloc can be,” said Page Gardner, founder and president of VPC.
-“This report shows that systemic, structural barriers can still limit the RAE’s participation in elections.
+“This report shows that systemic, structural barriers can still limit the NAM’s participation in elections.
 That’s why we can’t be complacent.
 We must register more voters – especially those from traditionally underrepresented groups – and provide them with the information they need to cast their ballots in 2020.”

-“With the rapid growth we are seeing among the RAE, its impact is on par to play a role in our electoral politics for years to come,” said Celinda Lake, President of Lake Research Partners.
+“With the rapid growth we are seeing among the NAM, its impact is on par to play a role in our electoral politics for years to come,” said Celinda Lake, President of Lake Research Partners.
 “However, this critical voting bloc will only live up to its full potential with continued growth of registration and turnout rates.”